-When plumbing materials containing lead being to corrode, lead gets into your water via pipes, faucets, and other fixtures.
-Homes built before 1986 are at the highest risk and there are some pretty solid maps of risk levels in communities based on government data.
+When plumbing materials containing lead begin to corrode, lead gets into your water via pipes, faucets, and other fixtures.
+Homes built before 1986 are at the highest risk, and there are some pretty solid maps of risk levels in communities based on government data.
 It’s something parents need to know about: Even low-level lead exposure has been linked to damage to the central and peripheral nervous system in kids, leading to learning disabilities, impaired hearing, and impaired formation and function of blood cells.
 Check your risk, test your water, and then, no matter the results, get a filtration system that can extract lead.

 The EPA recommends using point of use (POU) filters that are attached directly to water faucets, inserted into refrigerators for water dispensers and ice makers, or added into water pitchers and bottles.
-Make sure products are Water Quality Association-certified to reduce or eliminate lead, because not all of them are certified to do that.
+Make sure products are Water Quality Association-certified to reduce or eliminate lead because not all of them are certified to do that.
 The ones below fit the bill.

 PUR's water filter lasts an average of one to two months, to provide you with 30 gallons of clean drinking water.
 This filter removes 99 percent of lead, 96 percent of mercury, and 92 percent of certain pesticides.
 It's WQA-certified and features a CleanSensor monitor that lets you know when to change the filer.

 This Brita water filter attaches to your faucet and is certified by the Water Quality Association as being effective in reducing lead.
-It attaches right on to your faucet, and per the brand, filters out 60 contaminants, including lead.
+It attaches right on to your faucet, and per the brand, filters out 60 contaminants.
 On average, you get four months' of use out of a single filter, and there's an indicator light when you need to replace it.

 Brita's blue filter has been certified by the WQA as being effective at reducing 99.5 percent of lead exposure.
 Not only does this filter reduce lead to almost nil, but you can use it for six months without having to replace it, on average.
 It fits Brita pitchers except for Stream and Infinity pitchers.